li-cai/fuzzer/README.md

 ###Options
-* --common-words=file - Newline delimited file of common words to be used in page and input guessting.
+* --common-words=file - Newline delimited file of common words to be used in page and input guessing.
 (Required)
 * --custom-auth=string - Signals that the fuzzer should use hard-coded authentication for a specific application. *dvwa* and *bodgeit* are currently supported.
 (Optional)